 More States Should Follow Suit

 It’s great to see Virginia Governor Bob McDonnell make this announcement – it’s long overdue for veterans who lack an easy way to prove military service.
-As many veterans know, there is no official government issued veterans ID card that covers all veterans (currently there are active duty and reserve cards, retiree cards, and VA Issued ID cards for those with a qualifying service-connected disability rating).
+At the time of this announcement in 2012, there was no official government issued veterans ID card that covers all veterans.
+The options at the time of announcement included a military ID card for active duty and members of the Guard and Reserves, military retiree ID cards, and VA Issued Health Care ID cards for those with a qualifying service-connected disability rating).
+Other options included carrying around a copy of your DD Form 214, or getting a veterans designation on your drivers license, which is something most states now offer.

 I’m sure I don’t speak for myself when I say that I would love to see all states adopt this policy, or at the minimum, include a military veterans endorsement or logo on state driver’s licenses or ID cards.
 A national ID card for veterans would also be a welcome policy.
 The logistics are set up for states to easily issue ID cards or endorse driver’s licenses, so that may be the easiest to implement.